2019 Campaign with Dempsey in tow.

 Hello and thank you for visiting!

-While I am a Councilwoman for the Town of Huntington, in my heart, I consider myself first, a writer.
+In addition to serving as a Councilwoman for the Town of Huntington, I am a writer.

 Some people ask me why I write.
-My answer: I don’t have a choice.
+My answer: because I must!

-I also do quite a bit of writing in my current position in government where communication is critical in effectively sharing ideas and information.
+I enjoy using my writing skills in government where communication is critical in effectively sharing ideas and information.

 My late father, a surgeon and quintessential gentleman, advised me that it was more important to listen than to speak.
 I deeply admired dad and always heeded his good advice.
 As a result, I became an early expert at listening, which in hindsight I now understand was an important skill to develop.